-Cooking and gardening are my creative passions; they are messy but rewarding hobbies that let me get my hands dirty and balance out the sterility of the office environment where I spend my waking hours during the week.
-But I have other loves – travel, reading and writing.
-I’ve just started blogging about travel (click here), and this is where I am collecting my musings, both silly and serious.
+Cooking and gardening are the creative passions that consume most of my free time; they are messy but rewarding hobbies that let me get my hands dirty and balance out the sterility of the office environment where I spend my waking hours during the week.

 How Far is Heaven?
 Remembering Kim-n-Steve